 How have computers become more user-friendly?

 Over time, computers have become more user-friendly by introducing new features and abilities that allow all types of users to use them.
-Below is a list of a few of these changes that have helped make computers more user-friendly.
+Below lists a few of these changes that have helped make computers more user-friendly.

 Better user interface